zhanghanduo/cubicle_detect/README.md

-# YOLO V3 for ROS: Real-Time Object Detection for ROS
+# YOLO V3 for ROS: Real-Time Object Detection for stereo images

 ## Overview

-This is a ROS package developed for object detection in camera images.
+This is a ROS package developed for object detection for stereo images.
+What we are doing is acquire the 3D position of detected objects by using stereo matching.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 In the following ROS package you are able to use YOLO on GPU and CPU.
 The pre-trained model of the convolutional neural network is able to detect pre-trained classes including the data set from VOC, COCO and BDD100K dataset.
 For more information about YOLO, Darknet, available training data and training YOLO see the following link: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/).

+**Note**: If you just want to run regular monocular image detection using YOLO and ROS, please visit the [darknet_ROS repository](https://github.com/leggedrobotics/darknet_ros).

-The YOLO packages have been tested under ROS Kinetic and Ubuntu 16.04.
+The YOLO stereo ROS packages have been tested under ROS Kinetic and Ubuntu 16.04.

 Thanks to the original author:Author: [Marko Bjelonic](https://sites.google.com/site/bjelonicmarko/).
 I have to say sorry as I did not fork that repo because the submodule [darknet](https://github.com/zhanghanduo/darknet) has been modified.